Paycheck Protection Program: 10 Data Visualizations

 State-Wise Industry Distribution

 The prevalence of various business types predictably differs by geography.
-In the graph below, we see the percentage of state-level funding going to particular industry categories.
+In the graph below from the SBA Paycheck Protection Program data, we see the percentage of state-level funding going to particular industry categories.
 In Iowa, 19.2% of funding went to Agriculture, while in NY, 15.3% went to Professional Services.

 Race for Relief: Bank Leaderboards Over Time

-During the duration of the PPP program, the sizes of the loans shifted dramatically.
+During the duration of the Paycheck Protection Program, the sizes of the loans shifted dramatically.
 In early weeks, much of the funding went to larger businesses in larger quantities, prompting criticism that the program was not set up to support the smaller businesses most in need of aid.
 In later weeks, the mix shifted to smaller firms, as more lenders ramped up on the program and operational solutions were implemented to streamline the collection and processing of documentation.

-Funding granted through the PPP is distributed across a broad range of industries.
+Funding granted through the Paycheck Protection Program is distributed across a broad range of industries.
 Interestingly, the mix did not change massively over the course of the program.

 As we can see in the graph below, businesses receiving larger loans claimed correspondingly higher job retention.
-Whether the job savings truly materialized will be seen in the coming months, particularly as forgiveness requests are documented and processed.
+Whether the job savings truly materialized will be seen in the coming months, particularly as SBA PPP loan forgiveness requests are documented and processed.